Running cog

 -o OUTNAME Write the output to OUTNAME.

--p PROLOGUE Prepend the generator source with PROLOGUE.
-Useful to insert an
+-p PROLOGUE Prepend the Python source with PROLOGUE.
+Useful to

 -P Use print() instead of cog.outl() for code output.